A2-Planar Algebras II: Planar Modules: Abstract

 \section{Abstract}

-Generalizing Jones's notion of a planar algebra, we have previously introduced an $A_2$-planar algebra capturing the structure contained in the $SU(3)$ $\mathcal{ADE}$ subfactors.
+Generalizing Jones's notion of a planar algebra, we have previously introduced an $A_2$-planar algebra capturing the structure contained in the double complex pertaining to the subfactor for a finite $SU(3)$ $\mathcal{ADE}$ graph with a flat cell system.
 We now introduce the notion of modules over an $A_2$-planar algebra, and describe certain irreducible Hilbert $A_2$-$TL$-modules.
-A partial decomposition of the $A_2$-planar algebras for the $\mathcal{ADE}$ nimrep graphs associated to $SU(3)$ modular invariants is achieved.
+We construct an $A_2$-graph planar algebra associated to each pair $(\mathcal{G},W)$ given by an $SU(3)$ $\mathcal{ADE}$ graph $\mathcal{G}$ and a cell system $W$ on $\mathcal{G}$.
+A partial modular decomposition of these $A_2$-graph planar algebras is achieved.